 Shareholders in certain jurisdictions outside of South Africa may not be entitled to receive any Demerged Shares if such receipt may involve unduly onerous registration or approval requirements under local securities laws.
 It shall be in the Directors of Mondi Group's sole discretion as to whether the Demerged Shares will be distributed to the Restricted Mondi Limited Shareholders.
 A mechanism will be put in place so that the Demerged Shares due to such Restricted Mondi Limited Shareholders will not be delivered to Restricted Mondi Limited Shareholders personally, but rather will be delivered, following the Demerger, to a third party in South Africa nominated by Mondi Group, which will hold such Demerged Shares on behalf of the Restricted Mondi Limited Shareholders.
-Mondi Limited Shareholders for cash in South Africa and distribute the cash proceeds therefrom (translated into the relevant local currency from South African Rand at the ruling exchange rate at the relevant exchange rate at the relevant time net of applicable fees, expenses, taxes and charges) to Restricted Mondi Limited Shareholders, in proportion to such Restricted Mondi Limited Shareholders will receive from the disposal of such Demerged Shares on the time of applicable fees, expenses, taxes and charges) to Restricted Mondi Limited Shareholders, in proportion to such Restricted Mondi Limited Shareholders will receive from the disposal of such Demerged Shares or the timing or exchange rate conversion of such receipt.
+Mondi Limited or the third party shall co-ordinate the disposal of the Demerged Shares due to such Restricted Mondi Limited Shareholders for cash in South Africa and distribute the cash proceeds therefrom (translated into the relevant local currency from South African Rand at the ruling exchange rate at the relevant exchange rate at the relevant time net of applicable fees, expenses, taxes and charges) to Restricted Mondi Limited Shareholders, in proportion to such Restricted Mondi Limited Shareholders' entitlement to Demerged Shares.
+There can be no assurance as to what price such Restricted Mondi Limited Shareholders will receive from the disposal of such Demerged Shares or the timing or exchange rate conversion of such receipt.